RhymesOfContraband/minimal-mistakes/_portfolio/posters.md

   <div class="column" markdown="span">
 **EN**\\

-The cocktail poster was made on commission for a private party hosted at a club with a less generic name that the one displayed.\\
+The cocktail poster was made on commission for a private party hosted at a club with a less generic name than the one displayed.\\

 \\